-We have audited the accompanying consolidated balance sheets of UGI Corporation and subsidiaries as of September 30, 2016 and 2015 and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for each of the two years in the period ended September 30, 2016.
-Our audits also included the financial statement schedules for each of the two years in the period ended September 30, 2016 listed in the Index at Item 15(a).
+We have audited the accompanying consolidated balance sheets of UGI Corporation and subsidiaries as of September 30, 2017 and 2016, and the related consolidated statements of income, comprehensive income, changes in equity and cash flows for each of the three years in the period ended September 30, 2017.
+Our audits also included the financial statement schedules listed in the Index at Item 15(a).
 These financial statements and schedules are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements and schedules based on our audits.